lyonritchie/mollythefiddler/_sections/about.md

 <div class="card">
 <div class="card-body">
 Note: The violin <em>is</em> the same instrument as the fiddle.
-I am asked about this often.
 The difference is in the musical style being played.
 There is also some variation in the posture and hand positions of the player, the type of strings used, and sometimes in the shape of the bridge on the instrument.
 </div>
 </div>